privacyguides/privacyguides.org/collections/_evergreen/linux-desktop.md

 ## Privacy tweaks
 ### MAC address randomization
-Many desktop Linux distributions (Fedora, openSUSE etc) will come with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager), to configure Ethernet and WiFi settings.
+Many desktop Linux distributions (Fedora, openSUSE etc) will come with [NetworkManager](https://en.wikipedia.org/wiki/NetworkManager), to configure Ethernet and Wi-Fi settings.

 It is possible to [randomize](https://fedoramagazine.org/randomize-mac-address-nm/) the [MAC address](https://en.wikipedia.org/wiki/MAC_address) when using NetworkManager.
-This provides a bit more privacy on WiFi networks as it makes it harder to track specific devices on the network you're connected to.
+This provides a bit more privacy on Wi-Fi networks as it makes it harder to track specific devices on the network you're connected to.
 It does [**not**](https://papers.mathyvanhoef.com/wisec2016.pdf) make you anonymous.

 We recommend changing the setting to **random** instead of **stable**, as suggested in the [article](https://fedoramagazine.org/randomize-mac-address-nm/).

 If you are using [systemd-networkd](https://en.wikipedia.org/wiki/Systemd#Ancillary_components), you will need to set [`MACAddressPolicy=random`](https://www.freedesktop.org/software/systemd/man/systemd.link.html#MACAddressPolicy=) which will enable [RFC 7844 (Anonymity Profiles for DHCP Clients)](https://www.freedesktop.org/software/systemd/man/systemd.network.html#Anonymize=).

 There isn't much point in randomizing the MAC address for Ethernet connections as a system administrator can find you by looking at the port you are using on the [network switch](https://en.wikipedia.org/wiki/Network_switch).
-Randomizing WiFi MAC addresses depends on support from the WiFi's firmware.
+Randomizing Wi-Fi MAC addresses depends on support from the Wi-Fi's firmware.

 ### Other identifiers
 There are other system [identifiers](https://madaidans-insecurities.github.io/guides/linux-hardening.html#identifiers) which you may wish to be careful about.
 You should give this some thought to see if it applies to your [threat model](/threat-modeling):